natebarksdale/natebarksdale.github.io/src/content/blog/2009-03-25-sign-your-work.md

 description: Yvonne Froud, a shopkeeper in Joys Green, Gloucestershire, has taken a creative approach to combat littering among local children by marking snack wrappers with their names and encouraging them to take responsibility for their waste.
 emoji: 🗑️
 tags:
+  - 🌍 Environment
-  - 🚮 Littering
+  - ⚖️ Ethics
-  - 🍬 Sweets
+  - ❤️ Kindness
-  - 🌳 Community
+  - ⚠️ Danger
 haiku: |
   Sweet wrappers forgotten,
   Names etched on littered ground,